Joy Behar's Viral Tweet Wishing President Donald Trump's Death In Trump Tower Fire Is FAKE News

 That being said, there were a number of people on Twitter who believed the fake/fabricated tweet and suspected that Joy Behar had actually posted something that horrible.

-Check out few of the tweets made by those Twitter users who believed in the fake news:
+Check out few of the tweets made by those Twitter users who believed in the fake news.

 Twitter needs to suspend @JoyVBehar for tweeting yesterday bout trump tower.
 Someone died an she makes jokes!
 Let’s get this trending!!
 RT boycott Joy Behar